ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 2. There is not to much logic, to avoid that the test becomes too permissive (ex: just checking that I have more rows in my dataframe after 30 transformations is unlikely to be informative...)
 3. There is a enough logic in the code so that the test is not redundant with those of the library.

+separate dataframe logic from other python logic

+Unit-testing on dataframes is still possible with very small examples

+It requires more skill and time to get used to than non-data-science code.

 ## Testing At Larger Scale

 ### What About Integration And Acceptance Testing?

 There is sort of opposition between scale,